 I've introduced a rudimentary mechanism that aims to prevent batch jobs from different people from interfering with each other: the batch job works inside a directory named according to your user name on the host machine.
 That is not enforced, however.
 There's no provision for avoiding interference between two simultaneous batch jobs from the same person, and in fact there's no mechanism to stop you from using the login token to connect to

-iota and do whatever takes your fancy.
+jaune and do whatever takes your fancy.
 No mechanism, that is, apart from the forbidding phrase, Tout abus sera puni.

 - Although we use the